Tips and Tricks For HR Departments | HR Cloud Blog

 3. Recognition Legitimately Releases Dopamine

-| "Recognition triggers the brain's reward system, releasing dopamine—a
+"Recognition triggers the brain's reward system, releasing dopamine—a chemical associated with happiness and motivation."

-This boosts employee morale, and increases focus (and commitment) to organizational goals.
+This boosts employee morale and increases focus (and commitment) to organizational goals.
 Employees who feel appreciated are more likely to deliver consistent performance and contribute proactively.

 The Link Between Employee Recognition and Mental Health